 Because it’s naturally oily and finely textured, ebony fretboards have a smoother and slicker feeling to the fretboard while also being one of the toughest and densest woods.
 Ebony’s tonality sounds closer to the maple fretboards – bright and snappy while still having the dark aesthetic similar to rosewood, albeit noticeably darker and less grainy.
 Aside from the appearance, these are all things that people like about ebony fingerboards.

 Because of this, some guitarists may mention that it’s kind of like a hybrid between the two.
 An ebony wood guitar fretboard will require the same care as a rosewood one, that’s for sure.

 Is The Fretboard Tonewood More Important Than Other Parts?

-While the fretboard does make a difference in sound, the various woods that are used in the body will make a more substantial impact on your tone.
+While the fretboard does make a difference in sound, the various kinds of wood that are used in the body will make a more substantial impact on your tone.
 I would argue that the wood that your guitar’s fingerboard uses is more important for feel and aesthetics.
 There is also a lot of variability between the woods that are used to construct a guitar’s body.
 Here are some of them:

 - Maple (can be soft, flamed, quilted, birdseye, etc.)

 As you can see from this list, there is a variety of choices, and that’s not even all of them.
 I’m sure I’m missing a few.
-Each of them has attributes which I will more than likely discuss in a future guide.
+Each of them has attributes that I will more than likely discuss in a future guide.
 A couple of them are even the same woods that are used for fretboards!

 If you are a beginner or an intermediate player, I recommend checking out some different guitars and making a note of what you like the most.
-It can be difficult and almost feel impossible to tell what a guitar is constructed from with an untrained eye and ear, but luckily a guitar’s fingerboard wood is a lot easier to identify.
+It can be difficult and almost impossible to tell what a guitar is constructed from with an untrained eye and ear, but luckily a guitar’s fingerboard wood is a lot easier to identify.